Evidence Level

 FDA-Approved Form for Specific Use (Uridine Triacetate)

 Uridine triacetate (Vistogard®) is FDA-approved for emergency treatment of 5-fluorouracil or capecitabine overdose.
-This is a high-dose hospital-administered drug, NOT relevant to consumer supplementation but demonstrates uridine's pharmacological potency in specific contexts.
+This is a high-dose hospital-administered drug, not relevant to consumer supplementation but demonstrates uridine's pharmacological potency in specific contexts.

 Mechanism of action